Robin-WZQ/multimodal-emotion-recognition-DEMO/readme.md

 ## Preparation

 ### data（ve8）
+* If U just want to use the DEMO, this step is not necessary.
+Download the pre-trained and trained model is enough.
 * Download the videos [here](https://drive.google.com/drive/u/1/folders/0B5peJ1MHnIWGd3pFbzMyTG5BSGs).(offical)
 * video pre-processing using ``` /tools/processing.py```(mp4 to jpg+ Add n_frames information + Generate annotation file in json format + mp4 to mp3)